 - 1/2 cup smooth peanut butter

-- 1/3 cup chocolate sauce homemade* or store bought
+- 1/3 cup chocolate sauce *you can use store bought if you would prefer

 - 1/3 cup dark chocolate roughly chopped into chunks